iov-one/docs/docs/weave-tutorial/05-messages.md

 }
 ```

-And every application can extend it with additional functionality, such as [Signatures](https://godoc.org/github.com/iov-one/weave/x/sigs#SignedTx), [Fees](https://godoc.org/github.com/iov-one/weave/x/cash#FeeTx), or anything else your application needs.
+And every application can extend Tx with additional functionality, such as [Signatures](https://godoc.org/github.com/iov-one/weave/x/sigs#SignedTx), [Fees](https://godoc.org/github.com/iov-one/weave/x/cash#FeeTx), or anything else your application needs.
 The data placed in the Transaction is meant to be anything that applies to all modules, and is processed by a **Middleware**.

-A [Message](https://godoc.org/github.com/iov-one/weave#Msg) is also persistent and can be pretty much anything that an extension defines, as it also defines the Handler to process it.
-The only necessary feature of a Message is that it can return a `Path() string` which allows us to route it to the proper Handler.
+A [Message](https://godoc.org/github.com/iov-one/weave#Msg) is also persistent and can be pretty much anything that an extension defines.
+The only necessary feature of a Message is `Path() string` method which provides the required route to the Handler.

 When we define a concrete transaction type for one application, we define it in protobuf with a set of possible messages that it can contain.
 Every application can add optional field to the transaction and allow a different set of messages, and the Handlers and Decorators work orthogonally to this, regardless of the **concrete** Transaction type.

 ## Defining Messages

-Messages are similar to the `POST` endpoints in a typical API.
-They are the only way to effect a change in the system.
+Messages are similar to the `POST`, `DELETE`, `PUT` endpoints in a typical REST API.
+They are the way to effect a change in the system.
 Ignoring the issue of authentication and rate limitation, which is handled by the Decorators / Middleware, when we design Messages, we focus on all possible state transitions and the information they need to proceed.

 In the Orderbook example, we can imagine: